Italian grandmother in a cream apron rolling pasta dough at a rustic wooden table, warm golden light, copper pots in the background

 Record

-A grandchild presses one button.
-Our guided overlay captures every step in cinema-grade video, with automatic multilingual subtitles.
-No tripods, no jargon, no editing.
+Just press a button, our guided overlay captures every step, with automatic multilingual subtitles.
+No tripod, no editing.

 Open recipe notebook, flour, rolling pin and antique kitchen tools arranged on an oak table